 Educational leadership examples

-In the entrepreneurial world, educational leaders can bring a breath of fresh air to their teams.
+Educational leaders can bring a breath of fresh air to their teams.
 In contrast with more demanding and self-centered leadership types, such as the authoritarian style, they can help a team focus on their collective goals in a more gentle manner.
 Additionally, they could propel a field forward with their insights and willingness to share information with others.
-Surgeons, doctors, and other individuals can be educational leaders as well.
+Health care professionals such as surgeons doctors, and nurses can harness educational leadership as well [2].

 Best jobs for educational leadership